Art forgery: Meso-America and pre-Columbia

-The earliest recorded artifact forgery from the Meso-American area was in the 16th century when the Spanish administration began to create false works in order to meet consumer demands back home in Spain.
+The earliest recorded artifact forgery from the Meso-American area was in the 16th century when the Spanish administration began to create false works to meet consumer demands back home in Spain.
 When Mexico opened their borders after their War of Independence, they became a tourist attraction and a popular destination for North Americans and Europeans.
 These tourists bought enough artifacts for their curio cabinets that it created a market for forgeries.

 In 1820, forgery workshops began to pop up, starting with the workshop on Tlatelolco Street in Mexico City.
 Later, the Barrios Brothers began their own forgery workshop near an archeology site in San Juan Teotihuacan.
 Favorite forged artifacts for these workshops were masks; specifically polished jade, greenstone, and stone masks.
 The stone masks that were created were meant to resemble the British Museum Xipe Totec masks.
 These stone masks and the Olmec-style masks have continued to appear in the art market since the 1930s.

 Forgers

 There are essentially three varieties of art forger.
-The person who actually creates the fraudulent piece, the person who discovers a piece and attempts to pass it off as something it is not, typically in order to increase the piece's value, and the third who discovers that a work is a fake, but sells it as an original anyway.
+The person who actually creates the fraudulent piece, the person who discovers a piece and attempts to pass it off as something it is not, typically to increase the piece's value, and the third who discovers that a work is a fake, but sells it as an original anyway.

 Copies, replicas, reproductions and pastiches are often legitimate works, and the distinction between a legitimate reproduction and deliberate forgery is blurred.
 For example, Guy Hain used original molds to reproduce several of Auguste Rodin's sculptures.
 However, when Hain then signed the reproductions with the name of Rodin's original foundry, the works became deliberate forgeries.